oscar-bender-stone/honors-thesis/source/1_introduction.typ

 more vague for certain disciplines, such as connecting two distinct areas in philosophy, but we can focus on their _representations_ instead: binary strings.
-Specifically, we can consider _formalized representations_, so sets of strings that are computable, i.e., accpeted by a computer.
+Specifically, we can consider _formalized representations_, so sets of strings that are computable, i.e., accepted by a computer.
 By taking computable to mean the standard notion, Turing computable, our inquiry is now exactly about the proliferation of programming languages.
 These, too, are extremely distinct and built for different purposes.
 Translations between these, also known as _transpilation_, is incredibly difficult, as this is generally equivalent to the Halting Problem.

-fuels my current research problem within STEM: _organizing the formal representations of research_.

-- My realization: lots of _potential_ for collaboration, BUT can be difficult.
-  Cite Madhusdan P. in my first meeting with him, in which he said that PL communities are separate for a reason.

-  - Also cite work on Universal Logic; discuss history of not a _single_ logic prevailing, but instead many.
-Same thing with structures, computational models, and other mathematical objects.

-  - Mention Meseguer's work with rewriting logic and how representations can be difficult!
-Also outline potential missing elements in rewriting logic.

-- Develop the idea of a _framework_: shift from a _universal theory_ to
-  _universal "building blocks"_

-  - Original idea (pre-20th century): there is a _single_ theory/object we must
-    mold everything else into.
-(Draw a picture!)

-  - Shaken up by the foundational crises in the 20th century, but also in _every_ field in different ways.
-Physics with quantum mechanics, biology with diversity of organisms, etc.

-  - Highlight: communities NEED to keep their notions!
-This is a _strength_ - people have done great things with this philosophy!

-  - New idea: _every_ formal object is _made_ of the same content, but in different ways.

-    - This allows communities to shape their own notions _differently_, but this can be compared precisely because they are made of the _same_ things.
-      Highlight an analogy with atoms.

-    - My aim: show that _information_ is precisely this building block, restricted to a computable setting.
+Even established classes of _terminating_ programs can be difficult to transpile between, especially those used in proof assistants.

+After examining many attempts at transpilation, I argue that the fundamental problem is _organization_.
+[Introduce a relevant example.
+Maybe between two proof assistants?
+MAYBE mention deep inference?]

+Creating bridges beetween formal representations does require a historical change in perspective: _embracing reflection rather than focusing on a single theory_.
+This train of thought comes from Universal Logic, initiated by Béziau
+@universal_logic.
+Previously, in the twentith century, logicians sought the "one true logic", a system to be the basis for all mathematics.
+Such a system was quickly shown to be impossible by Gödel's incompleteness theorems, with certain results requiring an infinite chain of increasingly more powerful theories.
+But this was a symptom of a larger problem: translating into the _exact_ language of a base logic can be unnatural.
+To work back in the original logic, a key requirement is _faithfulness_, that isomorphisms in a theory must be reflected, a notion called "$epsilon$-representation distance" by Meseguer
+@twenty_years_rewriting_logic.
+However, the researchers surrounding Universal Logic are, too, their own community, and have their own broad defnition of a logic, which is distinct from those in Categorical Logic, Type Theory, and others.

+Beyond Universal Logic, a further leap is needed, from the idea a _universal theory_ to _universal building blocks_.
+To support the wide diversity of languages, a spectrum of these building blocks, which we consider to be _information_.
+This thesis creates a universal information language for this purpose, to express information about _any formal representation_.
+This includes improving the representation itself!

 - Review past results in Information theory.
 Possibly expand upon in a separate section.